 Using the unique and cutting edge immersion method for Biblical Hebrew instruction, this course will sharpen and greatly expand the student’s ability to engage with the original Hebrew texts of the Bible.
 Taught by native Hebrew speaking Israelis that have graduated from Jerusalem Seminary’s School of Hebrew: Hebrew for the Nations teacher’s course, students will receive an holistic method, exposing them to language and culture simultaneously.
 These methods dramatically improve flow in the reading and translation of Biblical Hebrew.

 Course Instructors: Two certified JS School of Hebrew: Hebrew for the Nations Israeli teachers.

-Class Times: The course meets live for two one and a half hour sessions each week (on Mondays and Wednesdays) for 15 weeks, starting March 2022 through June 2022.
+Class Times: The course meets live for two one and a half hour sessions each week (on Mondays and Thursdays) for a total of 30 sessions, starting March 7th 2022 through June 27th 2022.
 The sessions will be recorded and made available in the days following the classes for those who cannot make the live sessions.

 Course description: This Beginner’s Biblical Hebrew class is immersive and contextual: serious about learning the language but in an enjoyable way.
 Learn to speak, read and write Biblical Hebrew!
 Key verses and phrases from the Hebrew Bible will be our guide.

 Learning Outcomes Upon successful completion of this course, students will:

 - Recognize and use the most common vocabulary in the Hebrew Bible in various contexts and forms.